Old Hickory Lake’s Shutes Branch Recreation Area partially closed July 24 -26

-The U.S. Army Corps of Engineers Nashville District announces temporary partial closure of Shutes Branch Recreation Area, at Old Hickory Lake in Mount Juliet, Tennessee, from Monday, June 24, to Wednesday, June 26, 2023.
-(USACE Photo by Emily Johnson)
+NASHVILLE, Tenn.
+(July 21, 2023) – The U.S. Army Corps of Engineers Nashville District announces partial closure of Shutes Branch Recreation Area July 24 - 26, 2023, for parking lot maintenance and re-striping.

+Daily closures of individual lots will occur in phases.
+Signage and blockades will be in place to prevent access to work areas for the safety of the public.
+The recreation area is located at 1581 Saundersville Road in Mount Juliet, Tennessee.

+Areas of Shutes Branch impacted by this closure include boat ramps, fishing platform, picnic areas, restrooms and other areas within close proximity not listed.
+During the closure times, visitors can utilize alternative Old Hickory Lake access points and recreation areas such as Lone Branch, Avondale, and Old Hickory Beach recreation areas.
+More recreation areas can be found at Recreation.gov.

 |Date Taken: